Why Study Strategic Innovation

 Who Should Apply

-The program is open to current graduate students at the Darla Moore School of Business as well as working professionals and any interested members of the public who are not involved in degree programs.
-Those interested in developing the skills needed to strategically manage science, technology and innovation are encouraged to apply.
+The program is open to current graduate students at the Darla Moore School of Business or the University of South Carolina as well as working professionals who are not enrolled in degree program.
+Those interested in developing the skills needed to strategically manage innovation, science, and technology are encouraged to apply.

 How to Apply